Current Research by Faculty and Fellows

 The graduate program in Visual and Cultural Studies is an active research community.
-Here are some of the current research projects that the VCS faculty are working on or have recently completed.
+Here are some of the current research projects that the VCS affiliated faculty and fellows are working on or have recently completed.

 VCS Affiliated faculty, Peter Christensen, is currently engaged in two research projects.
 One is the research and development of a software platform that applies facial recognition technology to the study of buildings and serially-produced objects.
 The pilot project for this platform will be the subject of Christensen’s current book project: a study of the German-designed buildings of the Ottoman railway network.
 In addition to the advantages that such a platform would have for the study of visual culture writ large, Christensen foresees that the platform will specifically allow him to identify the subtle “transmutations” of the prefabricated German plans for these structures by their Ottoman builders.
 Christensen is also in the early phases of a large research project on the cultural and architectural history of the Suez Canal.